cdfoundation/foundation/project-website-guidelines.md

 or to CDF, not the origin company.
 1. CDF requests that graduated and incubating projects include the sentence “We are a Continuous Delivery Foundation project.” and the CDF logo near the bottom of their project homepage.
 Sandbox-level projects should include the sentence “We are a Continuous Delivery Foundation sandbox project.” and the CDF logo.
-We also appreciate a link to CDF events as theyapproach.
+We also appreciate a link to CDF events as they approach.

 Questions?
 Please email info@cd.foundation